ramapitecusment/kinoteatr_bootstrap/README.md

 # Website Kinomonstr

-The website is created in order to test front end skills.
+The website is created in order to test frontend skills.